 Learning outcome: The candidate understands the techniques and practices to create design options and uses them to produce potential solutions to a specific requirement.

-The candidate must demonstrate an understanding of the following in order to satisfy the skills assessment criteria:

-- K5.1 Explain conceptual engineering challenges and design examples. - K5.2 Innovation. - K5.3 Where to find/learn about new ideas/best practice. - K5.4 Creative and innovative brainstorming techniques. - K5.5 Design techniques and methodologies for developing and analysing design options. - K5.6 Cost control methods and techniques. - K5.7 Complexities of customer requirements. - K5.8 How design briefs are presented to the design team and the appropriate formats for recording design options.

-- S5.1 Research relevant best practice and new thinking relevant to the technical challenge requirements. - S5.2 Use a variety of creative techniques to generate ideas and engineering concepts to solve technical challenges. - S5.3 Investigate an agreed range of design options. - S5.4 Produce design options that meet customer requirements. - S5.5 Confirm the technical feasibility and potential costs of each design option.
+Knowledge assessment criteria: The candidate must demonstrate an understanding of the following in order to satisfy the skills assessment criteria: Skills assessment criteria : The candidate must demonstrate the ability to: K5.1 Explain conceptual engineering challenges and design examples.
+K5.2 Innovation.
+K5.3 Where to find/learn about new ideas/best practice.
+K5.4 Creative and innovative brainstorming techniques.
+K5.5 Design techniques and methodologies for developing and analysing design options.
+K5.6 Cost control methods and techniques.
+K5.7 Complexities of customer requirements.
+K5.8 How design briefs are presented to the design team and the appropriate formats for recording design options.
+S5.1 Research relevant best practice and new thinking relevant to the technical challenge requirements.
+S5.2 Use a variety of creative techniques to generate ideas and engineering concepts to solve technical challenges.
+S5.3 Investigate an agreed range of design options.
+S5.4 Produce design options that meet customer requirements.
+S5.5 Confirm the technical feasibility and potential costs of each design option.